YitengDang/MultiCellSim/README.md

 * **Plot h(t)** (only for 1 signal, binary cell states).
 Plots the pseudo-energy h(t).

 #### Options
+This contains a few optional features for running and displaying the simulations.
 * **Show I**.
 Selecting this option will display the value of I on top of the figure.
 This might cause the simulation to run slightly slower.
 * **Initiate with I(t=0)** (only for binary cells).
 Use the value of I(t=0) - or I1(t=0) and I2(t=0) in case of two signals - for the initial state.
 If unchecked (default), the system will generate an initial lattice by randomly selecting ON cells according to the value of p(t=0), without regard to the initial spatial order.
 This typically gives a value for I of around zero, but to be precise (up to 0.01), choose this option.
 The simulation will then run an algorithm to try to generate a lattice with the input I(t=0).
 As this is not always possible, the messages will display whether the outcome has been achieved or not.
 Note that for very high I, this can be a slow process.

+#### Properties
+The controls under this menu allow you to examine certain features of the chosen parameter set.
+* **Circuit topology**.
+This plots the gene circuit under consideration (according to the settings in the selected parameters tab).
+Blue arrows show activating interactions, red arrows show inhibiting interactions.
+* **Phase diagram**.
+The phase diagram shows the "phase" of each interaction of the system.
+The plot is separated into two subplots for each of the signalling molecules.
+The markers (circles and triangles) show the values of the K and C_ON for a particular interaction.
+The number next to the marker indicates the gene that the signalling molecule controls.
+Circles are for activating interactions, triangles for repressive interactions.
+As a concrete example, a triangle in the lower figure with the number 1 indicates phase and the interaction parameters for a repressive interaction of molecule 2 on gene 1.
+* **State diagram - single cell**.
+The state diagram shows all allowed transitions between the different states of a cell.
+In other words, it shows which states a cell can adopt at the next time step given its current state.
+For one molecule there are two states (0 and 1), for two molecules there are four ((0,0), (0,1), (1,0), (1,1)).
+The single cell state diagram shows the (deterministic) transitions for each of these states.
+For instance, an arrow between (0,0) and (1,1) means that a single cell with both genes off will always turn on both genes at the next time step.
+The diagrams depend on the set of parameters specified in the parameters tab.
+* **State diagram - full system**.
+For the full system with N>=1 cells, the state diagram shows all possible transitions for any cell in the lattice.
+Transitions are no longer necessarily deterministic, so certain states can transition to multiple states depending on the states of its neighbours.
+For instance, a diagram with the (0,0) state linked to both (0,0) and (1,0) indicates that (0,0) cells can transition to either of the two states, depending on the signals they receive from other cells of the lattice.

 #### Help
 * **Documentation**.
 Opens the GitHub page https://github.com/YitengD/Multicellularity.